Adroiti/docs-for-code-review-tools/RuboCop/Style-PercentQLiterals.md

-Pattern: Percent literals
+Pattern: Unneeded use of `%Q`

 Issue: -

 ## Description

-This cop checks for usage of the %Q() syntax when %q() would do.
+This cop checks for usage of the `%Q` syntax when when interpolation is not needed or `%q` would do.

 ## Default configuration